ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 The normalizing factor can be found by using np.linalg.norm(n_vec).

 **Note**: in some cases, the CascadeClassifier registers multiple eye instances in the same eye.
 In this case, the norm will be zero, and normalization will yield an error.
-As a result, we will in this case not proceed further with calculating the normalized normal vector.
+As a result, we will in this case not proceed further with calculating the normalized normal vector or inferring where to place the hat.
+Instead we fall-back to the last hat placement, if possible.
+You could tune the algorithm or filter outputs such that same-detections are not possible.

 ### Exercise 7: Identifying the coordinate at the top-middle of the face
 If we from the centre coordinate of the face go along the normal vector along the length $\frac{h}{2}$, where $h$ is the height of the face, we should reach the top coordinate of the face.
 This will yield our third landmark.